 One of the mysteries of the English language finally explained.

-A person who uses existing computer scripts or codes to hack into computers, lacking the expertise to write their own.
+A person who uses existing computer scripts or code to hack into computers, lacking the expertise to write their own.

 - ‘Every security consultant I speak to says the same thing: ‘Just wait until the script kiddies turn their attention to voice.’’